Samanyu-r/Predicting-House-Prices-Building-a-Regression-Model-with-Azure-ML-Studio/README.md

 The main objective is to build and experiment with regression pipelines in Azure Machine Learning Studio.
 The task is to create a predictive model in Azure ML Studio to predict the price of a house based on its features using different regression techniques.
 The supervised dataset contains seven variables:
-•	House Sale Identifier – Categorical  /n
+•	House Sale Identifier – Categorical  <br />
 •	House Age - Numeric
 •	SqFt - Numeric
 •	Num Bathroom - Numeric